wp-plugins/media-library-assistant/readme.txt

 == Upgrade Notice ==

+= 0.90 =
+Get `[mla_gallery]` support for custom fields, taxonomy terms and IPTC/EXIF metadata.
+Updated for WordPress 3.5!

 = 0.81 =
-* Get improved default Style template, `[mla_gallery]` parameters "mla_itemwidth" and "mla_margin" for control of gallery item spacing.
+Get improved default Style template, `[mla_gallery]` parameters "mla_itemwidth" and "mla_margin" for control of gallery item spacing.
 Quick edit support of WordPress standard Categories taxonomy has been fixed.

 = 0.80 =
 Get the MLA Gallery Style and Markup Templates for control over CSS styles, HTML markup and data content of `[mla_gallery]` shortcode output.
 Eight other enhancements and four fixes.

 = 0.71 =
-Get the new "Gallery in" and "MLA Gallery in" where-used reporting to see where items are returned by the [gallery] and [mla_gallery] shortcodes.
+Get the new "Gallery in" and "MLA Gallery in" where-used reporting to see where items are returned by the `[gallery]` and `[mla_gallery]` shortcodes.
 Two other enhancements and two fixes.

 = 0.70 =
-Get the new "Gallery in" and "MLA Gallery in" where-used reporting to see where items are returned by the [gallery] and [mla_gallery] shortcodes.
+Get the new "Gallery in" and "MLA Gallery in" where-used reporting to see where items are returned by the `[gallery]` and `[mla_gallery]` shortcodes.
 Two other enhancements and two fixes.

 = 0.60 =
 Get the enhanced Search Media box.
 Extend search to the name/slug, ALT text and caption fields.
 Connect search terms with "and" or "or".
 Five other enhancements and two fixes.

 = 0.50 =
-Upgrade for the new [mla_gallery] shortcode, a superset of the [gallery] shortcode that provides many enhancements.
+Upgrade for the new `[mla_gallery]` shortcode, a superset of the `[gallery]` shortcode that provides many enhancements.
 These include taxonomy support and all post_mime_type values (not just images).

 = 0.41 =
 Upgrade for the new Bulk Edit area; add, remove or replace taxonomy terms for several attachments at once.
 Sort your media listing on ALT Text, exclude revisions from where-used reporting.